No results found.

 • Make verification easy by checking whether the answer matches the figure from the original article.

-Evaluation using a two-stage fact-checker system
+Evaluation using a three-stage fact-checker system

 After the questions are sent to each LLM through API calls, the responses are evaluated using a two-stage fact-checking pipeline: